andergtk/localhost-looking-good/README.md

 ## Setup

-The only file that you need change something is in `.localhost/config.php`.
+The only file that you need change something is `.localhost/config.php`.

 If you have installed Apache in another directory (not in `/etc/apache2`) you should change the value of the constant `APACHE_DIR` to the correct path.